aimeele97/employee_kpi_analysis/README.md

 #### KPI Analysis
 - Only 36% of employees achieve KPIs above 80%, indicating a concerning level of performance among staff.
-- There is no correlation between award wins and employees meeting KPIs; notably, employees who do not meet KPIs can still win awards.
-For instance, while the R&D department has the highest KPI achievement rate at 45%, it only receives 1% of the awards.
+- There is no correlation between award wins and employees meeting KPIs.
+Employees who do not meet KPIs can still receive awards, while those who do may have lower win rates.
+For example, the R&D department has a KPI achievement rate of 45% but receives only 1% of the awards.
 - The employees that attending training for the first time see a marked improvement, with half of them passing their KPIs.
 This success rate increases with additional training sessions.
 - KPI achievement is significantly higher among employees with bachelor's degrees, reaching 65%, compared to only 29% for master's degree holders.
 This disparity suggests that the level of education may not be directly related to KPI achievement among employees.